aws-solutions-library-samples/breweries-sitewise-simulator/README.md

       git clone [This Repository]
       ```

-5. Log in to your AWS Console and download this [cloudformation](cf/sitewise-assets.json) template from this repository to deploy models and assets to IoT SiteWise.
+5. Log in to your AWS Console and download this <a href="cf/sitewise-assets.json?raw=1" download>cloudformation</a> template from this repository to deploy models and assets to IoT SiteWise.
-6. Go to CloudFormation in your console and click Create Stack.
+6. Go to CloudFormation in your console and click `Create Stack`.
 7. Upload the template file your downloaded and proceed through the steps to deploy.
 ![DeployTemplate](./images/deploytemplate.png)

-### (Option A) Ingest Data through and OPC UA Client like AWS IoT SiteWise Edge Gateway
+### 1A - Ingest Data through and OPC UA Client like AWS IoT SiteWise Edge Gateway

 If you are seeking to ingest data through OPC, you can use AWS IoT SiteWise Edge gateway to ingest this data.
 A Greengrass component can be created to make this simualtor deployable.
 Feel free to do this yourself until component sample is released or run it manually on your edge device.
 Below is a example architecture of this integration:
 ![BreweriesOPCArchitecture](./images/BreweriesOPCArchitecture.png)